 - Your horses’ longevity as a therapy animal; and

 - The extent to which you can draw upon the potential benefits of engaging in an animal assisted approach.

 The Longer Answer

-‘Sentience’ is defined as being capable of experiencing and feeling emotion, and is usually partnered with a belief around the need for horses to be allowed to safely express these emotions.
+This usually partners a belief in the need and Right for animals to be allowed to safely express these emotions.

 “Equines have their own perceptions and emotions, and can also attune themselves to the presence and feelings of others.
 Through their remarkable sensitivity, perceptiveness, and intuition equines are able to offer valuable feedback and information to clients.
 It is crucial that they are able to express themselves spontaneously and freely through their actions and reactions when working with clients.

 In order to support their equine partners in this field, it is incumbent upon human facilitators to be aware of the impact that this work may have on equines, and safeguard their physical, mental and emotional well-being at all times.
 They must ensure that their equine partners are treated respectfully and ethically, both within and outside of client sessions.
 Human partners need to understand that their equine partners are completely dependent upon their stewardship, and do their utmost to meet their psychological and physical needs.”